I get multiple emails and messages per day asking:

 I’ll provide some guidelines for how long to rest based on how heavy you’re lifting (not rules set in stone!):

-Do the best you can, record how long it takes you to rest between sets, and try to rest for shorter periods in the future.
+Do the best you can, record how long it takes you to rest between sets.
+The amount of rest you need to take over time may vary.

 Your body will adjust as you get stronger and healthier!